 The rules governing power cost adjustments are specified in Minnesota Rules parts 7825.2390 to 7825.2920.
 Per Minnesota Rules part 7825.2600, subpart 2, Dakota is allowed to recover both demand costs and energy costs in its power cost adjustment, because Dakota purchases over 75 percent of its annual total kWh sales.
+As noted in Section I, Dakota purchases all its demand and energy costs from GRE since Dakota is a distribution-only cooperative.

 The purchased power cost adjustment is defined as the difference between the projected cost of power and DEA's base cost of power rate approved in its most recent rate case.
 Six months after each January 1, DEA compares the projected power cost against actual costs to determine whether a change in the power cost adjustment is necessary to zero out any over- or under-recovery accumulated since January 1.
 If an adjustment is necessary, the factor is changed beginning with power consumed in July.
 Since the aggregate power cost adjustment credit or charge is based on the projected level of sales, the actual credits or charges received will generally not equal the actual amounts incurred.
-To account for this difference, DEA performs a true-up calculation at the end of each fiscal year, and includes any net over- or under-recovery in the subsequent year's power cost recovery calculation.
+To account for this difference, DEA performs a true-up calculation at the end of each fiscal year and includes any net over- or under-recovery in the subsequent year's power cost recovery calculation.

 The power cost adjustment is recovered from members on a kWh basis; however, the adjustment is not the same for all members and rate classes.
-The power cost adjustment for non-interruptible members includes both energy and demand costs, while the adjustment for members taking interruptible service14 includes only energy costs.
-The Department also notes that the base cost of energy varies according to the type of interruptible service.
-In particular, customers taking service under the Geothermal Heat Pump Rider rate schedule have a different power cost adjustment because the base cost of power used is \$0.0775 per kWh instead of the \$0.0903 per kWh used for other non-interruptible members.15
+The power cost adjustment for non-interruptible members includes both energy and demand costs, while the adjustment for members taking interruptible service includes only energy costs.
+The Department also notes that the base cost of energy varies according to the type of service.
+For example, customers taking service under the Geothermal Heat Pump Rider rate schedule have a different power cost adjustment because the base cost of power used is \$0.0813 per kWh instead of the \$0.0939 per kWh used for other non-interruptible members.